openedx/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

 ========================

-To help students learn how to get the most out of course discussions, and find the best discussion topic to use for their questions, you can seed discussion topics by adding posts before your course starts.
+To help students learn how to get the most out of course discussions, and find the best discussion topic to use for their questions and conversations, you can seed discussion topics by adding posts before your course starts.
 Some examples follow.

 * In the General topic (which is included in every course by default), add an [INTRO] post to initiate a thread for student and staff introductions.